AmbreM71/MovieManager/README.md

 </p>

 ## What is MovieManager
-MovieManager is a software that help you manage how many movies you saw, on whch support and when.
+MovieManager is a software that help you manage how many movies you saw, on which support and when.
 It gives you technical details of movies, stats about everything you watched, such as the number of movies viewed this year, the average release year...

 ## Development
 Movie Manager is written in C++ using Qt.
 It is currently under heavy development, there's no release to this day.